Cambusnethan Woodlands

 On the west of the site is Carbarns Wood, and on the east lies Highmainshead Wood, which are known locally as the Bluebell Woods.
 Several small streams flow down through the south-facing site to the Clyde.
 The largest of these is Gowkthrapple Burn, which forms a steep-sided gully.
 Cambusnethan House lies between the two blocks of woodland.

-Cambusnethan Woods is designated as a Site of Importance for Nature Conservation (SINC) and is a haven for a variety of plants and wildlife, such as bluebells, foxgloves, the jay, badgers and pipistrelle bats.
+Cambusnethan Woods is designated as a Site of Importance for Nature Conservation (SINC) and is a haven for a wide variety of plants and wildlife, such as bluebells, foxgloves, the jay, badgers and pipistrelle bats.

 Cambusnethan House, or Cambusnethan Priory, as it has become known was designed by architect James Gillespie Graham and was completed in 1820.
 It is regarded as the best surviving example of a country house in the Gothic Revival style.